 CEE 7384 Energy Management for Buildings

 Three credit hours of breadth is required.
 This requirement will be satisfied by taking one course from another concentration.
 Students will receive depth in one track, while building breadth in the overall field by taking one advanced course in another.
 Three credit hours of capstone experience are required.
 This requirement may be satisfied by either of the following:

 CEE 7396 Master’s Thesis

-Students may enroll in a number of different sections of CEE 7391 Special Topics.
-Such sections will be managed and prepared differently.
-It is the intent of Lyle’s Civil and Environmental Engineering Department to provide seminar, research, and site-based internship/service learning opportunities through the different sections.
-Students will have the option to choose which experience best matches his/her career path.
+Students may enroll in a number of different sections of the special topics course CEE 7391.
+Different sections will be managed and prepared differently.
+It is the intent to provide seminar, research, and site-based internship/service learning opportunities through the different sections.
+Students will have the option to choose which experience best matches their career path.